steveswork/eagleeye/README.md

 This is a developer-friendly non-scoped installation of the webKrafters' React Eagle Eye context.
 A more straight forward alternative to React Context API, Redux, Mobx etc.

+This is an unscoped version of the [@webkrafters/react-observable-context](https://www.npmjs.com/package/@webkrafters/react-observable-context) package.

 ### Name:

 Eagle Eye Context